microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customextensiondata.md

 ---
 title: "customExtensionData resource type"
 description: "Defines the base type of the custom extension data which will be used and derived for custom extension callback data.
-This is an abstract type.
+This is an abstract type."
-"
 author: "vikama-microsoft"
 ms.localizationpriority: medium
 ms.prod: "governance"